haileytapia/portfolio/VarianceChartDomo.md

 Variance charts show the differences between two sets of data.
 This chart type is useful for comparing performance over time, identifying trends, and spotting outliers.

-The following two-line chart shows sales versus budget data for the past three years.
-The chart shows sales and budget as individual lines, which can make it difficult to see the differences between the data.
+The following two-line chart shows sales versus budget data for the last three years.
+Although the lines are colored differently to help distinguish between sales and budget, the chart does not actually highlight the differences between the data.
+This makes it difficult to see how sales have changed over time relative to budget.

 ![Two-line chart](https://github.com/haileytapia/portfolio/assets/78626762/9c98424a-334c-4b49-bb4d-8f0b9d85932b)